-For two weeks, students will embark on an exciting learning experience with traditional teaching methods put aside.
+For one, two or three weeks, students will embark on an exciting learning experience with traditional teaching methods put aside.
 Instead, each participant will be encouraged to use their initiative to solve problems and overcome challenges through their participation as both a leader and a vital team member.
-Students will choose three courses that most interest them from the following subjects:
+Students will choose one, two or three courses that most interest them from the following subjects:

-Introduction to Business, College Preparation, Journalism & Creative Writing , Communications & Cultural Behavior, and Drama
+Introduction to Business, Debate, Web Design, Journalism & Creative Writing , Communications & Cultural Behavior, Drama, Environment and Climate Change, Art, Urbanism, and Introduction to Psychology.

 Students will master one subject per week, spending three hours per day in a classroom setting consisting of no more than 25 students.